Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 If you encounter errors, here are some common issues and their solutions:

-- `404 Not Found`: Check that you're using the correct subscriber id.
+- `404 Not Found`: Check that you're using the correct `subscriberId`.
-- `400 Bad Request`: Ensure your JSON is correctly formatted and includes both customQuote and customQuoteText fields.
+- `400 Bad Request`: Ensure your JSON is correctly formatted and includes both `customQuote` and `customQuoteText` fields.
 - `401 Unauthorized`: Verify that you're including the correct authentication headers.
 - `422 Unprocessable Entity`: This may occur if the custom quote text is empty or exceeds the maximum allowed length.
 Ensure the quote text is not empty and within the allowed character limit.